ddtxra/spring-security-auth0/README.md

 spring-security-auth0
 =====================

-An integration of spring security with Auth0
+An integration of spring security with Auth0.
+This module is intented to include in your existing spring mvc project.

-Build and install this project using the maven command:
+Build and install the project using the maven command:

 ```Shell
 mvn install
 ```

-Add the dependencies to your project
+Add the dependencies to your existing maven project
 ```XML
 <dependency>
 	<groupId>sib.calipho</groupId>